 Pope Francis, Laudato Si’

 Caritas Updates on Development

-Caritas works towards the achievement of the Millennium Development Goals, using them as its orientation to bring positive change.
-It is pressing for a new commitment when the MDGs end.
-Caritas holds both extractive industries and national governments to account, pressing for fair and responsible policies and actions.
-It campaigns at high level meetings and events worldwide to bring economic justice to the poor.
-Read more about these programmes
+In caring for our common home, Caritas holds both extractive industries and national governments to account, calling for fair and responsible policies and deeds.
+It campaigns at high level meetings and events worldwide to bring economic and social justice to the poor.